Yoopies/dd-trace-polyfill-php/README.md

 }
 ```

-This package is a polyfill re-declaring all the functions provided by Sqreen when the extension is not installed.
+This package is a polyfill re-declaring all the functions provided by Datadog when the extension is not installed.
 In other words, after installing this polyfill you can rely on the function to exist:

 ```php
 $span = \DDTrace\active_span();